The Advantages of using a Dog Crate

 dog carrier uses

-Many organisations and pet lovers (including the RSPCA Australia) advocate the use of Dog Crates and Carriers.
+Many organisations and pet lovers (including the RSPCA Australia) advocate the use of dog crates and carriers.
 When implemented correctly, a Dog Carrier or Crate provides a safe and reassuring environment for your pet when travelling, or for brief periods of time when they cannot be supervised at home.

 Dogs are naturally inclined to seek out a “Den”, which they find is a safe place to sleep, shelter, raise a family and escape from danger.
 By providing them with a Dog Crate, and introducing it in a positive way (more on that later!), you can create a Den-like environment for your very own Dog or Puppy.